Severe Thunderstorm Warning issued for Luna by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Luna by NWS

-Effective: 2021-09-07 18:12:00 MDT Expires: 2021-09-07 18:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Luna A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM MDT FOR CENTRAL LUNA COUNTY At 612 PM MDT, a severe thunderstorm was located 5 miles east of Deming, moving west at 30 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2021-09-07 17:48:00 MDT Expires: 2021-09-07 18:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Luna The National Weather Service in El Paso has issued a * Severe Thunderstorm Warning for Central Luna County in southwestern New Mexico * Until 630 PM MDT. * At 548 PM MDT, a severe thunderstorm was located 5 miles northwest of Akela, moving west at 40 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Deming, Sunshine, Rock Hound State Park and Spring Canyon State Park.
-This includes Interstate 10 in New Mexico between mile markers 72 and 93.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Deming, Akela, Sunshine, Rock Hound State Park and Spring Canyon State Park.
+This includes Interstate 10 in New Mexico between mile markers 66 and 105.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0